-Here at FIG, we specialize in facilitating multi-unit investments in Utah, specifically building properties that qualify as a fourplex or triplex.
-These sorts of investments enable a slew of advantages over the typical single-family-style real estate investment.
-Once you start exploring the up-sides of multifamily, you'll realize the potential benefits are numerous and the quality of perks rather attractive.
-Check out FIG's top ten reasons to buy multifamily outlined below.
+Two to four unit investments enable a slew of advantages over the typical single-family-style real estate property.
+Once you start exploring the up-sides of multifamily, you'll realize that the potential benefits are numerous and the quality of its perks are hard to pass up.

-What's more, costs are greatly streamlined in owning a multi-unit property.
-Compared to a single-family home, expenses for repairs, cleaning, waste removal, and landscaping are greatly reduced on a per-unit basis.
-Shared common spaces and building structures allow for the maximum consolidation of spending, thus leaving more cash flow for profit.
+Costs are streamlined when owning a multi-unit property.
+When compared to a single-family home, the expenses for repairs, cleaning, waste removal, and landscaping are greatly reduced on a per-unit basis.
+Shared common spaces and building structures allow for greater consolidation of spending, leaving more cash flow for profit.

 No one likes the paperwork or scrutiny involved in applying for a loan.
 Yet going through this process is unavoidable for real estate investors.
 While single-family homes require a new loan per property, multifamily investments allow an investor to maximize the benefit per loan.
 In receiving a loan for a duplex, triplex, or fourplex, you've acquired one loan for double, triple, or quadruple the rental possibilities.
 There's less hassle per unit for profit.